afeldman-nm/vllm-enc-dec-rfc/how-to.md

 ### `<ModelName>Encoder` and `<ModelName>Decoder`: encoder and decoder modules

 * The encoder and decoder have generally similar structures, although specific models may differentiate them in subtle ways.
-However, one difference is that the decoder consumes encoder output hidden states & passes them into each decoder layer.
+However, one difference is that in addition to consuming decoder input tokens/positions, the decoder also consumes encoder output hidden states & passes them into each decoder layer.
 * Members
     * `cache_config`
     * `quant_config`